nationalarchives/design-system/src/content/required-content/index.md

   <dt>
     <code>essential</code>
   </dt>
   <dd>These cookies are required in order to use the service.
 We don’t need to ask permission for them.
-An example would be session cookies, which are required to allow the user to log in to a service.</dd>
+An example would be a session cookie which is required to allow the user to log in to a service.</dd>
   <dt>
     <code>settings</code>
   </dt>
   <dd>Configured options for the site which are specific to the user.
-For example, default results view or light/dark mode preference.</dd>
+For example, default results view (grid/list) or light/dark mode preference.</dd>
   <dt>
     <code>usage</code>
   </dt>